jniac/js-utils/README.md

 foo.off(/bar|baz/, listener)       // cancel (regexp match uses String representation: String(regexp))
 ```

-__Bubbling / propagation__<br>
+__Bubbling / propagation__
-thanks to delegate 'propagateTo' the event know to which object propagate
+<br> thanks to delegate 'propagateTo' the event know to which object propagate
-event.target: a reference to the first object that dispatch the event
+<br> event.target: a reference to the first object that dispatch the event
-event.currentTarget: a reference to the current object that is currently dispatching the event
+<br> event.currentTarget: a reference to the current object that is currently dispatching the event
 ```
 // propagateTo could return any of (null | object | [object]) parent.on('born', event => console.log('a new child is born!', event.target))
 child.dispatchEvent('born', null, { propagateTo: child => child.parent })
 ```

-__Cancel event__<br>
+__Cancel event__
+<br> easy
 ```
 foo.on('an-event', event => console.log(event))
 foo.on('an-event', event => event.cancel(), { priority: 100 })